victorliu-sq/PaperWriting/FlashSMP.md

 4.

+This challenge is because Parallelizing SMP computation presents significant challenges for developing parallel algorithms due to its workload-dependent nature.

 Another challenge is that Different workloads can exhibit distinct properties, significantly affecting the design and implementation of an effective algorithm.
 Therefore, developing an efficient parallel SMP algorithm requires careful consideration of these varying workload characteristics.
 That is resolution of conflicts in instance where preference lists are distinct cannot affect the efficiency of algorithm on , the approach to improve the performance of sertial problem should also take into consideration whether efficiency on workload with distinct preference lists will be influenced.